Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 "And he needs lots of potential mates, right?
 Didn’t your tribe just trade daughters?"

-*"...Maybe* was thinking ahead of this, but yes."
+"*...Maybe* was thinking ahead of this, but yes."

-"And...will the change make him any less of a sky-thinker?"
+"And... will the change make him any less of a sky-thinker?"

-That, clearly, worried Yan a lot. *"Maybe.* It is...the Fire makes *all* things stronger for you, not just good muscle.
+That, clearly, worried Yan a lot. "*Maybe.* It is... the Fire makes *all* things stronger for you, not just good muscle.
 Better taste, better touch.
 See better, *think* better.
 But, also fills your head with…"

 "Aggression?"